Advanced Folder Upload

 📄 Naming files

-The file name must include the map name at some point in the file prefixed with an underscore such as _ALPHA or _DISP.
-This does not apply when using the shared structure, in which case the file should be named the desired material name.
+The file name must include the map name at some point in the file, such as ALPHA or DISP (e.g. material1NRM.jpg).
+This does not apply to the color variations when using the shared structure, in which case

 🎯 The simplest upload structure possible